Syrah: The names Syrah and Shiraz

-The grape is called Syrah in its country of origin, France, as well as in the rest of Europe, Argentina, Chile, Uruguay, New Zealand and South Africa.
-The name "Shiraz" became popular for this grape variety in Australia, where it has long been established as the most grown dark-skinned variety.
-In Australia, it was also commonly called Hermitage up to the late 1980s, but since that name became a French Protected Designation of Origin, this naming practice caused a problem in some export markets and was dropped.

 The grape's many other synonyms are used in various parts of the world, including Antourenein noir, Balsamina, Candive, Entournerein, Hignin noir, Marsanne noir, Schiras, Sirac, Syra, Syrac, Serine, and Sereine.

-Legends of Syrah's origins often connect it with the city of Shiraz in Iran.
-The former capital of the Persian Empire produced the well-known Shirazi wine and legends claim the original grape was later brought to the Rhône.
-At least two significantly different versions of the myth are reported, giving different accounts of how the variety is supposed to have travelled, differing up to 1,800 years in dating the event.
-In one version, the Phocaeans could have brought Syrah/Shiraz to their colony around Marseilles, then known as Massilia, which was founded around 600 BC by the Greeks.
+Legends of Syrah's origins often connect it with the city of Shiraz in ancient Iran.
+The former capital of the Persian Empire under the Achaemenid dynasty produced the well-known Shirazi wine, and legends claim the original grape was later brought to the Rhône.
+At least two significantly different versions of the myth are reported, giving different accounts of how the grape variety is supposed to have travelled, differing up to 1,800 years in dating the event.

+In one version, the Phocaeans could have brought Syrah to their colony around Marseille, then known as Massilia, an ancient Greek colony (apoikia) on the Mediterranean coast, east of the Rhône, which was founded around 600 BCE by the ancient Greeks.
 The grape would then later have spread to the northern Rhône, which was never colonized by the Phocaeans.
-No documentary evidence exists to back up this legend, and it also requires the variety to later vanish from the Marseilles region without leaving any trace.
+No documentary evidence exists to back up this legend, and it also requires the variety to later vanish from the Marseille region without leaving any trace.